 Gap selling begins with some serious information gathering.
-Initially, your goal is defining the three elements we’ve mentioned above–current state, future state, and the gap.
+Initially, your goal is to define the three elements we’ve mentioned above — current state, future state, and the gap.

-The best way to gather this information, of course, is asking the right questions so you can find the right answer.
+The best way to gather this information, of course, is to ask the right questions.

-Note that the types of questions you ask (as well as the content of those questions) depends on the situation.
-That said, questions need to be very specific and aimed at uncovering the following information:
+Note that the types of questions to ask (as well as the content of those questions) depend on the situation.
+With that said, your questions need to be very specific and aimed at uncovering the following information: